nikkilocke/cyrus-mark-ham-spam/README.md

 Note: The above assumes you have `unixhierarchysep: yes` in your `/etc/imapd.comf`.
 If you do not, the `INBOX/SPAM` should be `INBOX.SPAM`.

-They must then load it into Cyrus using the `sieveshell` command, like as follows (the `>` is the sieveshell prompt):
+They must then load it into Cyrus using the `sieveshell` command, like as follows (the `>` is the sieveshell prompt, and the file above is called `spamrule`):

 	sieveshell -u (your user name) localhost:2000
 	Please enter your password: